Applied Exoskeleton Technology: A Comprehensive Review of Physical and Cognitive Human-Robot Interaction: Introduction

-The rest of this paper is organised as follows: In Section 2, the biomechanics aspects for exoskeletons will be explored and the mechanical solutions, including the mechanism, actuation and energy source, will be covered.
-In Section 3, the well-known existing systems are classified into passive, semi-passive and active systems, and a detailed discussion on each system is provided.
-In Section 4, the human-robot interface for wearable assistive devices is investigated.
-Furthermore, following a discussion on intent detection and the relevant subsystems, including sensors, signal processing and data fusion, different approaches for intent interpretation will be reviewed.
-Section 5 discusses the control strategies integrating intent detection and interpretation components to provide an intuitive performance for the exoskeleton.
-In Section 6, an intent prediction model will be proposed to predict the gait phase from a single EMG channel.
-Moreover, the processing and AI training techniques are discussed in this section along with the results.
-Section 7 shows the outcomes of the study.
+The rest of this paper is organised as follows: In Section II, the biomechanics aspects of exoskeletons are explored, and the mechanical solutions, including the mechanism, actuation and energy source are discussed.
+Section III introduces the control strategies integrating intent detection and interpretation components to provide an intuitive performance for the exoskeleton.
+In Section IV, the cHRI for wearable assistive devices is investigated.
+This section discusses intent detection and the relevant subsystems, including sensors, signal processing, data fusion, and different approaches for intent interpretation.
+In Section V, the most well-known existing systems are classified into passive, semi-passive and active systems, and a detailed discussion of each system is provided.
+Section VI outlines the technologies covered in previous sections and proposes some guidelines for exoskeleton selection.
+Finally, Section VII concludes this study.